artemklevtsov/RGA/README.md

  This string can be added to the file `.Rprofile` in the user's current оr home directory, to set automatically these variables when the R-сессион starts.

 After calling the function `get_token`, the browser is opened and page with confirmation of permission to access to the Google Analytics data is displayed.
+You need to authorize with your **Google account** and confirm the permission to access to the Google Analytics data.
+Note: the package `RGA` requests access to **read-only** data.